fernandokosh/redmine_time_tracker/README.markdown

 To track time referring an issue, you can use the context menu (right click in the issues list) in the issue list to start or stop the timer.

+## Version History
+* 0.5.1 fixed minor bugs to run with Redmine 2.2.0